ScH4ll3R/ESP32-2432S028R_Tripmaster/README.md

 - GY-NEO6MV2 NEO-6M
 - Any kind of buttons x2 (I've used a motorcycle handlebar switch module)
 - 100 x 68 x 50 mm case (I've used just the transparent lid and 3D printed the back part to make it thinner)
-- 1 GX16-5pin connectors for the buttons and the USB connection
+- 1 GX16-4pin (i used 5 pin) connector for the buttons and the USB connection
 - 3 Micro JST connectors
 - 1 micro SD card